Reliable Cellular Automata with Self-Organization: Robust media

+Though it is desirable to illustrate the computation property on a number of special cases, currently, we will give only the barest minimum of these.

-\begin{example}[Special cases] To obtain a constant-period medium as a special case of robust media set $\Tl=\Tu$, $r=1$.
-To obtain a deterministic cellular automaton, set also $\eps=0$, require that the space-time configurations have empty damage and that the transition function does not give a vacant value.
+\begin{example}[Special cases] To obtain a deterministic cellular automaton as a special case of robust media, set \( \Tl=\Tu \), \( r=1 \), \( \eps=0 \), require that the histories have empty damage and that the transition function not give a vacant value.

-The connection between primitive variable-period media and robust media will be set up using a trivial simulation.
-Let $M_{1}=\Prim-var(\trans,B,\Tl,\Tu,\eps)$.
-We define a simple simulation $\Fg^{*}$ by this medium of the robust medium
+\begin{sloppypar} The connection between primitive variable-period media and robust media will be set up via a trivial simulation.
+Let \( M_{1}=\Prim-var(\states_{1}, \sites, \trans_{1},\B ,\Tl,\Tu,\eps) \).
+We make the additional assumptions that the transition function \( \trans_{1} \) satisfies the time marking Condition~\ref{cond:time-mark}.
+We define a simple simulation \( \Phi^{*} \) by this medium of the robust medium